 These children are from Year 5 and Year 6.
-The children are trained, to lead and play a range of games at lunchtimes.
+The children are trained to lead and play a range of games at lunchtimes.
 They work in teams and any problems are reported, in the first instance, to the Lunchtime Supervisors.
-Any persistent offenders or any difficulties that the children have when carrying out their Playground Leaders duties, are reported to Class 5's teacher or the Deputy Head teacher.
+Any persistent offenders or any difficulties that the children have when carrying out their Playground Leaders duties, are reported to the PE lead or the Deputy Head teacher.